learning-zone/html-basics/notes/HTML5.md

 ---

-#### What tools do you use to test your code's performance?
+#### Q. What tools do you use to test your code's performance?

 ---

-#### How many resources will a browser download from a given domain at a time?
+#### Q. How many resources will a browser download from a given domain at a time?

 ---

-#### How would you optimize a website's assets/resources?
+#### Q. How would you optimize a website's assets/resources?

 ---

-#### Can you talk about how you have considered performance when developing a website?
+#### Q. Can you talk about how you have considered performance when developing a website?

 ---

-#### What performance issues do you anticipate when building a website?
+#### Q. What performance issues do you anticipate when building a website?

 ---

-#### How would you go about troubleshooting a slow website?
+#### Q. How would you go about troubleshooting a slow website?

 ---

-#### What are some ways to prevent web browser caching?
+#### Q. What are some ways to prevent web browser caching?

 ---

-#### How do you do browser compatibility testing?
+#### Q. How do you do browser compatibility testing?

 ---

-#### What is your favorite browser?
+#### Q. What is your favorite browser?
 What sort of tools do you use to debug websites?

 ---

-#### What do you think of “hacks”?
+#### Q. What do you think of “hacks”?
 When should they be used in your code and when should they be avoided?

 ---

-#### What are the advantages of client side rendering vs. server side rendering?
+#### Q. What are the advantages of client side rendering vs. server side rendering?
 If you were building our site which would you use and why?

 ---

-#### How do you test the performance of your code and/or web pages?
+#### Q. How do you test the performance of your code and/or web pages?

 ---

-#### What is Flash of unstyled content?
+#### Q. What is Flash of unstyled content?

 ---

-#### How to avoid Flash of unstyled content.
+#### Q. How to avoid Flash of unstyled content.

 ---

-#### How does the browser rendering engine work?
+#### Q. How does the browser rendering engine work?

 In order to render content the browser has to go through a series of steps: